SemanticComputing/sampo-ui/docs/pages/PerspectiveConfig.md

   ...
 },
 ```
-See [sparql config](./SparqlConfig.md) for how to exactly config your sparql queries.
+See [SPARQL config](./SparqlConfig.md) for how to exactly config your sparql queries.

 #### Properties
 ```